Single Member LLC S Corp: Here's What You Need to Know

 An LLC is not considered a taxpayer by the IRS.
 Tax payment is a separate issue from limited liability.
 No matter how the LLC chooses to pay its taxes, its members are still granted the same limited liability protections.

 Electing S Corporation Tax Status for a Single-Member LLC

 If you choose to keep the default status of your LLC is treated as a disregarded entity, you can report income on Form 1040, Schedule C of your personal tax return.
 You can also choose to have the business taxed as a C corporation or an S corporation.
 An S corporation is a small-scale form of corporation.

 Although you benefit from limited liability, you are taxed as a sole proprietorship when you are an SMLLC.
 All profits or losses pass through into your own income bucket.

 If you wish to be taxed as an S corporation instead, be sure to fill out Form 2553, which certifies your election to be treated as an S Corp.
 This election may be made at any time once you set up your LLC with the state.
 Your status can be changed to S Corp any time in the period of 75 days before you file the form, up to a year after you file the form.

 If you are taxed as an S corporation, you will need to file the additional Form 1120, which is your corporate tax return.
 Schedule K-1 is used for calculating S corporation taxes, and the same information should be reported in Schedule E of your personal tax return.

 If you need help with deciding between the single member LLC or S Corp structures, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.